storyfeet/dugi_bialan/content/grammar.md

 Yes or no questions, are asked by using the "particle not particle" structure

--- vin li va-li buna dan mi?
+-- vin li va-li buna dan bei?
 .. do you like me?
 ?? you ARE not-ARE good FROM me

 To answer "yes", is "li", and "no" is "va-li"

--- vin wei va-wei giawin?
+-- vin wei va-wei yawin?
 ..
 Are you going?
 ?? you DO not DO go